 - I’m dyslexic.
 I’m also dyscalculic, but this wasn’t handled as a separate thing when I was younger, so I usually just say I’m dyslexic.

-- I’ve had tinnitus since birth and have some difficulties hearing.
+- I’ve had tinnitus since birth.
+I have hidden hearing loss.

 - I have sensory processing disorder.
 I’m hypersensitive to most sensory input and sometimes hyposensitive to pain caused by injury.
 This also frequently leads to motion sickness.